Thomas Pattison (pictured left), a deaf migrant to Australia from Scotland, established the Royal Institute for Deaf and Blind Children in 1860.

 Along with changes of location, the name of RIDBC has changed several times since its foundation in 1861.
 These changes reflect both the pervading philosophy of education for children with disabilities of the times and the links between RIDBC and the wider community.

-Seven deaf children are enrolled in the fledgling school after this advertisement was placed in the Sydney Morning Herald.
+Seven deaf children are enrolled in the fledgling school after an advertisement was placed in the Sydney Morning Herald.
 It would eventually become the Royal Institute for Deaf and Blind Children.

 1861 – The School relocates to larger premises at 368 Castlereagh Street, Sydney and is officially declared a Public Institution on October 1.